 A Rich History … An Enduring Legacy

-Along with educating the physicians of tomorrow to care for future generations of patients, UT Southwestern is a leading research facility (more than $400 million in annual funding).
+Along with educating the physicians of tomorrow to care for future generations of patients, UT Southwestern is a leading research facility ($554.4 million in annual funding).
 We are home to some of the country’s foremost medical minds.
 UT Southwestern’s faculty includes more members of the prestigious National Academy of Sciences than all other academic medical centers in Texas combined.

 The University of Texas Southwestern Medical School is fully accredited by the Liaison Committee on Medical Education (LCME) of the American Association of Medical Colleges and the American Medical Association.